-- All manual and electronic information systems owned, operated or managed by the Practice and its Information Technology provider, including networks and application systems, whether or not such systems are installed or used on Practice premises. - Other systems brought onto Practice premises including, but not limited to, those of contractors and third party suppliers, which are used for Practice business. - Desktop devices used to hold Practice information such as Laptops, mobile phones, tablets, Apple and Android devices, - Portable devices used to hold information such USB memory sticks or external hard drives
+• All manual and electronic information systems owned, operated or managed by the Practice and its Information Technology provider, including networks and application systems, whether or not such systems are installed or used on Practice premises.

+- Other systems brought onto Practice premises including, but not limited to, those of contractors and third party suppliers, which are used for Practice business. - Portable devices used to hold Practice information such as Laptops, mobile phones, Apple and Android devices, USB memory sticks